Do you want a good website?

 Want to test your website’s speed?

-Another key design tip is to avoid overwhelming users with too much information.
+Another of our key website design tips is to avoid overwhelming users with too much information.

 Think of the visit to your website from a consumer’s point of view.